 Your mind needs something challenging to work on.
 It needs something new to learn.
 Otherwise, it might feel stale and start analyzing you and your life.
 Of course, not all minds are alike.
 Some mind needs to be creative, while others need to be more analytical.

 But all of us need to learn how to switch it on when they are needed and switch it off for the things it is bad at.

 Personal self-care is about doing something fun that you enjoy.
-It’s about play, not about work.
+It’s about playing, not about working.

 - Leisure: Are you spending enough time on things you enjoy to do?
-Perhaps travelling, hiking, painting etc. Or do you spend all you free time catching up on work?
+Perhaps traveling, hiking, painting etc. Or do you spend all your free time catching up on work?